-1. In the upcoming year, does the sta te anticip ate any changes in:

-Synar sampling methodology ☐ Yes ⊠ No

-Synar inspection protocol ☐ Yes ⊠ No

-If changes are made in either the Synar sampling methodology or the Synar inspection protocol, the state is required to obtain approval from CSAP prior to implementation of the change and file an updated Synar Survey Sampling Methodology (Appendix B) or an updated Synar Survey Inspection Protocol (Appendix C), as appropriate.

-2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2015.
+1. In the upcoming year, does the state anticipate any changes in: Synar sampling methodology Yes No Synar inspection protocol Yes No If changes are made in either the Synar sampling methodology or the Synar inspection protocol, the state is required to obtain approval from CSAP prior to implementation of the change and file an updated Synar Survey Sampling Methodology (Appendix B) or an updated Synar Survey Inspection Protocol (Appendix C), as appropriate.
+2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2018.
 Include a brief description of plans for law enforcement efforts to enforce youth tobacco access laws, activities that support law enforcement efforts to enforce youth tobacco access laws, and any anticipated changes in youth tobacco access legislation or regulation in the state.
 No sampling methodology changes are planned.
 No inspection protocol changes are planned and no legislative action or regulatory changes are planned.
 Merchant education will continue to be conducted by the Office of the Attorney General, the Department of Mental Health, and the Office of Tobacco Control.
 The Office of the Attorney General, Alcohol and Tobacco Enforcement Division, in cooperation with Department of Mental Health as well as local and state law enforcement officers, continue to strive to reduce youth access to tobacco and alcohol products.
-In FFY 2014, the eight investigators/officers conducted 4,733 compliance checks with 157 buys for a rate of 3% in.
-These officers work year round to make sure that both tobacco and alcohol products are not sold to minors.

-In March 2007, Mississippi passed legislation to create the Mississippi Department of Health's Office of Tobacco Control.
-This new state-controlled commission will manage the tobacco prevention and cessation program and will be funded with \$20 million each year from the state tobacco settlement.
-The new entity replaced The Partnership for a Health Mississippi, a private non-profit organization that had previously run Mississippi's tobacco prevention and cessation program, but has lost almost all its funding due to a court decision.
-The Office of Attorney General is partially funded through the Tobacco Control.

-The MS Tobacco Control Commission continues to follow the CDC guidelines for a comprehensive tobacco prevention and cessation program that included anti-tobacco advertising, a faith-based initiative, school and community programs, help for smokers who want to quit, and enforcement laws against tobacco sales to minors.
+In FFY 2015, the eight investigators/officers conducted 4,733 compliance checks with 157 buys for a rate of 3%.
+These officers work year round to make sure that both tobacco and alcohol products are no sole to minors.
+In March 2007, Mississippi passed legislation to create the Mississippi Department of Health's, Office of Tobacco Control.
+Tis state-controlled commission manages the tobacco prevention and cessation program and is funded with \$20 million each year from the state tobacco settlement.
+This entity replaced the Partnership for a Healthy Mississippi, a private non-profit organization that had previously managed Mississippi's tobacco prevention and cessation program, which lost all of its funding due to a court decision.
+The Office of Attorney General is partially funded through the Office of Tobacco Control.
+The MS Tobacco Control Commission continues to follow the CDC guidelines for comprehensive tobacco prevention and cessation programs that includes anti-tobacco advertising, faith based initiatives, school and community programs, help for smokers who want to quit, and enforcement laws against tobacco sales to minors.

-In addition to our efforts, MS continues to collaborate with the FDA and has plans to utilize the agency on the FFY 2015 Synar Regulations.

-Additionally, MS received an FDA grant award for tobacco control efforts.
-MS will collaborate with the FDA on the Synar regulations.

 3. Describe any challenges the state faces in complying with the Synar regulation.
-(Check all that apply.)
-Limited resources for law enforcement of youth access laws Limited resources for activities to support enforcement and compliance with youth tobacco access laws Limitations in the state youth tobacco access laws Limited public support for enforcement of youth tobacco access laws Limitations on completeness/accuracy of list of tobacco outlets Limited expertise in survey methodology Laws/regulations limiting the use of minors in tobacco inspections Difficulties recruiting youth inspectors Issues regarding the age balance of youth inspectors Issues regarding the gender balance of youth inspectors ☐ Geographic, demographic, and logistical considerations in conducting inspections ☐ Cultural factors (e.g., language barriers, young people purchasing for their elders) Issues regarding sources of tobacco under tribal jurisdiction Other challenges ( Please list. ) Briefly describe all checked challenges and propose a plan for each, or indicate the state's need for technical assistance related to each relevant challenge.
-At this time, the state has not encountered any challenges in complying with the Synar regulations.
+(Check iat c apply and describe each challenge in the text box below it.)
+Limited resources for law enforcement of youth access laws Limited resources for activities to support enforcement and compliance with you tobacco access laws Limitations in the state youth tobacco access laws Limited public support for enforcement of youth tobacco access laws Limitations on completeness/accuracy of list of tobacco outlets Theritad amount in the common mode data. Ш Limited expertise in survey methodology Laws/regulations limiting the use of minors in tobacco inspections Differ the second of the secon Difficulties recruiting youth inspectors and Issues regarding the balance of inspections conducted by youth inspectors age 15 l under ins Issues regarding the balance of inspections conducted by one gender of youth pectors Geographic, demographic, and logistical considerations in conducting inspection Cultural factors (e.g., language barriers, young people purchasing for their elders ш cultural factors (e.g., language barriers, young people parenasing for their elacity

+Issues regarding sources of tobacco under tribal jurisdiction Other challenges (Please list.)